widelands/widelands/doc/sphinx/source/add-ons.rst

 Verification
 ------------

 Add-ons can potentially contain harmful or offensive content.
 The Widelands development team will attempt to moderate add-ons uploaded to the server: Add-ons containing malicious content will be deleted, the other add-ons will be marked as "verified".
 The in-game add-ons manager displays an indicator next to each add-on whether it was verified by the developers yet.
-By default, only verified add-ons are displayed; users can change this behaviour in the add-on manager's Filter tab.
+By default, only verified add-ons are displayed; users can change this behaviour in the add-on manager’s Filter tab.

 Translating